firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-15-how-to-spend-your-free-time.md

 due dates
 renewal notices
-limited time offers that will expire and you know the worst thing,
+limited time offers that will expire and you know the worst thing
-&nbsp;&nbsp;&nbsp;the very worst,
+&nbsp;&nbsp;&nbsp;the very worst
 a person can feel is regret
 says parents saying no
 teachers saying no